amikos-tech/chroma-cookbook/docs/faq/index.md

   metadata for queries and another for the FTS5 index.
 - Queries performance hit

+### "Dude, where's my data?"

+If you are new to Chroma, you might be asking yourself: "Where is my data been stored?".
+As, per usual, the answer is: "It depends".

+Generally Chroma uses `PERSIST_DIRECTORY` to store the data, but when running in CLI mode, this is overridden by the CLI itself.

+- Running in CLI mode (`--path` is not specified) data is stored in the `./chroma_data` directory.
+- Running in Jupyter notebook, Colab or directly using `PersistentClient` (unless `path` is specified or env var `PERSIST_DIRECTORY` is set), data is stored in the `./chroma` directory.
+- Running with docker compose (from source repo), the data is stored in docker volume named `chroma-data` (unless an explicit volume binding is specified)
+- Running with `docker run` (no volume binding with `-v`) the data is stored in the container and is lost ☠️ when the container is removed.

+In all other cases where env var, parameter or binding is specified, the data is stored in your specified directory.

 ## Commonly Encountered Problems

 ### Collection Dimensionality Mismatch